Alfresco/docs-alfresco/enterprise-viewer/latest/config/collaboration.md

 ### Presenter Mode

 Presenter mode is a more specific form of collaboration mode; it has all the features of collaboration mode but enables one user to be the presenter and all other users to be participants.
 The presenter controls what page all participants are viewing as well as where in the page the viewports are set and at what zoom level.
-This mode is enabled by having the `collaborationModeEnabled` property set to `true` and using OpenAnnotate with the URL GET parameter `presenterMode` set to `true`.
+This mode is enabled by having the `collaborationModeEnabled` property set to `true` and using Alfresco Enterprise Viewer with the URL GET parameter `presenterMode` set to `true`.

 For example, if `collaborationModeEnabled` is set to `true` in my `override-placeholders.properties` file and I visit the following URL:

     http://localhost:${my_port}/OpenAnnotate/viewer.htm?docId=${docId}&presenterMode=true

-I will be viewing OpenAnnotate using presenter mode.
+I will be viewing Alfresco Enterprise Viewer using presenter mode.
 The first user to view a document or collection will be the presenter.
 Only the presenter may pass the presenting privileges to other participants viewing the document or collection.